LWJGL/lwjgl3-www/README.md

 The website is served via Amazon CloudFront using the server's hostname & port as origin.
 SSL Termination happens on the CDN (using a certificate issued by AWS Certificate Manager).

+The production process involves the following steps:

+- Compile core SCSS files with webpack ( *sass-loader -> postcss-loader -> css-loader -> ExtractTextPlugin* )
+- Compile JS files with webpack ( *babel* ) and store the manifest on disk
+- Process the manifest:
+  * Read the webpack manifest and compile list of files & routes
+  * Process each file with uglify-js
+  * Compute hashes of final files
+  * Store each production file on disk
+  * Generate production manifest that also needs to be shipped
+  * Generate & print file size report

 ### Build for production

 ```bash